Latviešu Krievu Angļu Vācu Franču

 Criteria for Evaluating Learning Outcomes

-The knowledge and skills of students are assessed according to the procedures set in the laboratory assignments.
-In order to pass the course, the students have to pass two tests successfully (they have to get at least 70%), as well as write and present CCRA.
+Students' knowledge and skills are assessed according to the procedures set forth in the laboratory assignments.
+To pass the course, students must successfully complete two tests (with a minimum score of 70%) and present their homework.

 Compulsory reading